artambdev/in-the-know/README.md

 - Wireframing: Balsamiq
 - Validation: W3C HTML Validator, W3C CSS Validator, JSHints Code Quality Tool, WAVE Website Accessibility Evaluation Tool, PEP8, Google Chrome
 - Color palette design: <a href="https://mycolor.space">ColorSpace</a>

+### Third Party Libraries

+- Django AllAuth is used for its login/signup/logout functions alongside the base Django user features.
+- Django Crispyforms is installed to create the forms that users can use to create posts or submit feedback to the admins.
+- WhiteNoise is used to allow Django to serve static files such as CSS to deployment apps such as Heroku, necessary so that the site can be styled without having a CDN.

 Other:
 - Mo Shami for mentoring, guidance and feedback throughout the project.